Animal echolocation: Oilbirds and swiftlets

 A Palawan swiftlet (Aerodramus palawanensis) flies in complete darkness inside the Puerto Princesa subterranean river cave.

 Oilbirds and some species of swiftlet are known to use a relatively crude form of echolocation compared to that of bats and dolphins.
 These nocturnal birds emit calls while flying and use the calls to navigate through trees and caves where they live.

 Terrestrial mammals

 Terrestrial mammals other than bats known or thought to echolocate include shrews, the tenrecs of Madagascar, Chinese pygmy dormice, and solenodons.
 Shrew sounds, unlike those of bats, are low amplitude, broadband, multi-harmonic and frequency modulated.
 They contain no echolocation clicks with reverberations, and appear to be used for simple, close range spatial orientation.
 In contrast to bats, shrews use echolocation only to investigate their habitat rather than to pinpoint food.
 There is evidence that blinded laboratory rats can use echolocation to navigate mazes.

+Humans

+Some humans, particularly, blind people, have developed the skill to produce brief sounds, using their mouth, hands or other objects, and listen to the echo.
+This technique allows them to locate larger objects in their vicinity.

 Countermeasures

 The especially long tails on the hindwings of the African moon moth, a Saturniid, oscillate in flight, deflecting the hunting bat's attack to the tails and thus enabling the moth to evade capture.

 Some insects that are predated by bats have anti-predator adaptations, including predator avoidance, attack deflection, and ultrasonic clicks which appear to function as warnings rather than echolocation jamming.

 Tiger moths (Arctiidae) of different species (two thirds of the species tested) respond to simulated attack by echolocating bats by producing an accelerating series of clicks.
 The species Bertholdia trigona has been shown to jam bat echolocation: when pit against naïve big brown bats, ultrasound was immediately and consistently effective at preventing bat attack.
 Bats came in contact with silent control moths 400% more often than with B. trigona.

 Moth ultrasound can also function to startle the bat (a bluffing tactic), warn the bat that the moth is distasteful (honest signalling, aposematism), or mimic chemically defended species.
 Both aposematism and mimicry have been shown to confer a survival advantage against bat attack.

 The greater wax moth (Galleria mellonella) takes predator avoidance actions such as dropping, looping, and freezing when it detects ultrasound waves, indicating that it can both detect and differentiate between ultrasound frequencies used by predators and signals from other members of their species.
 Some members of the Saturniidae moth family, which includes giant silk moths, have long tails on the hindwings, especially those in the Attacini and Arsenurinae subgroups.
 The tails oscillate in flight, creating echoes which deflect the hunting bat's attack from the moth's body to the tails.
 The species Argema mimosae (the African moon moth), which has especially long tails, was the most likely to evade capture.